Bruno-Diego/copacabana-pp5/README.md

     ![](./docs/readme/features/us9-3.png)

-### EPIC | Sorting and Seraching
+### EPIC | Sorting and Searching

-12. As a **Shopper**, I can Sort the list of available products so that I can Easily indentify the best rated, best priced and categorically sorted products.
+12. As a **Shopper**, I can Sort the list of available products so that I can Easily indentify the best-rated, best-priced and categorically sorted products.
   - The shopper clicks on `All Products`, then select the desired form of sorting from the dropdown list:

     ![](./docs/readme/features/us10.png)